There are many ways to travel to our campus, which is about two miles from the city centre.

 Accessible routes and parking

-We aim to make our Open Days as accessible as possible for all of our visitors.
-If you have a disability and require assistance you can call us on 01225 385985 or email firstname.lastname@example.org so we can make suitable arrangements.
+If you have a disability and need assistance, call us on 01225 385985 or email firstname.lastname@example.org to make arrangements.

-If you need information on the day, go to the Disability Contact Point at the Welcome Point, by the main bus terminus.
+If you need information on the day, go to the Disability Contact Point at the Information Point by the campus bus terminus.

 Help on the day

-Our Student Ambassadors and members of staff will be at the train station and Lansdown Park & Ride to help you on the day.
-They can help you navigate around campus and answer any questions you might have.
-They'll be wearing red T-shirts, so they're easy to spot.
+Our Student Ambassadors and members of staff, wearing red T-shirts, will be at the train station, bus station, Lansdown Park & Ride, and on campus to help you on the day.
+They can help you get around and answer any questions you have.

 Finding somewhere to stay

 If you're planning to visit Bath for more than one day, there are lots of places to stay.

 It's important to book in advance.